 This appendix outlines how the TRI-MEweb reporting software restricts reporting for metals when the specific data element or waste management code is not applicable for a particular chemical.
-Below is a list of metals divided into four groups along with charts that help explain where quantities of these chemicals can and can not be reported on the Form R using TRI-MEweb.
+Below is a list of metals divided into four groups along with charts that help explain where quantities of these chemicals can and cannot be reported on the Form R using TRI-MEweb.
 In addition, there are charts that explain restrictions on reporting waste management codes for the toxic chemicals in each of the four groups.
 This appendix only shows where reporting is restricted in TRI-MEweb, it does not indicate every situation where a metal should not be reported in a specific section of the form.
-For example, TRI-MEweb does not restrict the reporting of most individually-listed metal compounds as used for energy recovery (Sections 8.2 and 8.3) even though some of these chemicals do not have a heat value greater that 5000 British thermal units (Btu) and, thus, can not be combusted for energy recovery.
+For example, TRI-MEweb does not restrict the reporting of most individually-listed metal compounds as used for energy recovery (Sections 8.2 and 8.3) even though some of these chemicals do not have a heat value greater than 5000 British thermal units (Btu) and, thus, cannot be combusted for energy recovery.
 It is left to the facility to decide which of these toxic chemicals can be used for energy recovery.
 If you are not using TRI-MEweb this appendix can serve as a guide to help you understand where it is not appropriate to report certain quantities of toxic chemicals or waste management codes on your Form R.

-Parent Metals: Antimony Arsenic Barium Beryllium Cadmium Chromium Cobalt Copper Lead Manganese Mercury Nickel Selenium Silver Thallium Metal Compound Categories: Antimony Compounds Arsenic Compounds Barium Compounds Beryllium Compounds Cadmium Compounds Chromium Compounds Cobalt Compounds Copper Compounds Lead Compounds Manganese Compounds Mercury Compounds Nickel Compounds Selenium Compounds Silver Compounds Thallium Compounds Metals with Qualifiers: Aluminum (fume or dust) Vanadium (except when in an alloy) Zinc (fume or dust) Individually-Listed Metal Compounds: Bis(tributylin) oxide Triphenyltin hydroxide Triphenyltin chloride Molybdenum trioxide Thorium dioxide Asbestos (friable) Aluminum oxide (fibrous Tributyltin methacrylate Titanium tetrachloride Boron trifluoride Metiram Boron trichloride Zineb Maneb Fenbutatin oxide Iron pentacarbonyl Ferbam C.I.
+Antimony Arsenic Barium Beryllium Cadmium Chromium Cobalt Copper Lead Manganese Mercury Nickel Selenium Silver Thallium Metal Compound Categories: Antimony Compounds Arsenic Compounds Barium Compounds Beryllium Compounds Cadmium Compounds Chromium Compounds Cobalt Compounds Copper Compounds Lead Compounds Manganese Compounds Mercury Compounds Nickel Compounds Selenium Compounds Silver Compounds Thallium Compounds Vanadium Compounds Zinc Compounds Metals with Qualifiers: Aluminum (fume or dust) Vanadium (except when in an alloy) Zinc (fume or dust) Individually-Listed Metal Compounds: Bis(tributylin) oxide Triphenyltin hydroxide Triphenyltin chloride Molybdenum trioxide Thorium dioxide Asbestos (friable) Aluminum oxide (fibrous forms) Tributyltin fluoride Tributyltin methacrylate Titanium tetrachloride Boron trifluoride Metiram Boron trichloride Zineb Maneb Fenbutatin oxide Iron pentacarbonyl Ferbam C.I.
 Direct Brown 95 Osmium tetroxide Aluminum phosphide C.I.
-Direct Blue Silver Compounds Aluminum oxide (fibrous forms) Tributyltin fluoride C.I.
-Direct Blue 218
+Direct Blue 218 --- --- -- --